SoggyRhino/4337-Project1/devlog.md

 - Thoughts
   - I've decided that we should just have 2 different functions for each of the modes.
 WHile this will result in some duplicated code, it doesnt really matter
-    - For now the plan is to have prompt run iether interactive or batch
+    - For now the plan is to have prompt run either interactive or batch
     - Each of those functions will just loop and have history passed as an argument
-      - 2 seperate lists, 1 for history input and 1 for output
+      - 2 separate lists, 1 for history input and 1 for output
 - Plan  to accomplish
   - The function to evaluate mentioned in last log
-  - finalize error handling for tokenizer, evlauate, and pre-process
+  - finalize error handling for tokenizer, evaluate, and pre-process
   - Possibly work on the user input handler

+### (October 23 4am)

+During the last several hours I have made significant progress towards the completion of the project.
+I have completed the evaluate function that handles errors and injects history.

+I updated the error handling in tokenize, pre-process, and evaluate.

+Enhanced evaluate to catch more invalid expressions that is was letting through before (+ 2 2 2 is invalid but it was ignoring the trailing numbers)

+Changed evaluate to now use floating point numbers.

+Completed the interactive and batch mode functions.

+Future plans
+ - Create a "main" function that runs interative or batch based on flags
+ - Clean up the output to match what is expected in the instructions
+ - Clean up the code, reorder fix comments
+ - Work on a read me